 Childhood Allergy - An Introduction

-Childhood allergy is now a recognised problem for children and parents across the country.
-What, in past years, may have seemed a minor irritation is now accepted as having the potential to be a debilitating condition.
+Childhood allergy is now a significant problem for children and parents across the country.
+What in the past may have seemed a minor irritation is now accepted as having the potential to be a debilitating condition.
 50% of children in the UK have allergies, and for those affected this can mean a daily battle of trying to keep symptoms under control.

 Allergy is when the body has a reaction to a protein (e.g. foods, insect stings, pollens) or other substance (e.g. antibiotic).
 These substances are called allergens, and for most people they are harmless.
 Common things that children are allergic to include: food (e.g. peanuts, tree nuts, milk, eggs, wheat and fish), pollens from tree and grasses, house dust mite and insect stings.

 Allergic symptoms can affect the nose, throat, ears, eyes, airways, digestion and skin in mild, moderate or severe form.
-Symptoms of allergy affect many children on a daily basis, and the impact these symptoms have on a child's general health and well-being can go largely unnoticed until they have been suffering with the problem for some time.
+These symptoms can go largely unnoticed until a child has been suffering with the problem for some time.

 The consequences of suffering with one, or several, of these symptoms every day can cause a child to struggle with their schooling and other general abilities.
-Concentration levels can be reduced from lack of sleep, or simply from dealing with the symptoms.
+Concentration levels can be reduced from lack of sleep, or simply from having the symptoms.